TechAndCheck/tech-and-check-alerts/README.md

 ### Configure the project

 You will need to configure your environment variables.
-In production this can be done however your host recommends; in development we recommend using an .env file.
+In production this can be done however your host recommends; in development we recommend using an `.env` file.

-The environment variables used in this project are:

-* DATABASE_URL_PRODUCTION :: The full database url to be used in production.
-* DATABASE_URL_DEVELOPMENT :: The full database url to be used in development.
-* DATABASE_URL_TEST :: The full database url to be used in testing.
-* REDIS_URL :: The redis url to be used.
-* ENABLED_QUEUE_DIRECTORIES :: The comma separated list of queue directories that should be loaded when the application starts.
-A wildcard (*) will load all valid queues.

-Database urls will look something like `postgresql://username:password@localhost/dbname`

 A template for the contents of `.env` is provided in `.env.example`.

 ```
 > cp .env.example .env